pauloargenal/University-list/README.md

 - JsonWebToken(JWT) - is used to authenticate the user inside the system
 - Bcrypt.Js - used to hash users password.

+### Bonus Requirements:

+- Have a login and registration feature.
+Login and registration must have a validation on the input.

 ### Presentation: